okfn/okfn.github.com/blog/add/index.md

 [repo]: https://github.com/okfn/okfn.github.com
 [contact]: /contact/

-1. Blog posts go in blog/_post/ folder.
-As per jekyll convention they should be named yyyy-mm-dd-{slug-for-post}.md
+1. Blog posts go in `blog/_post/` folder.
+As per jekyll convention they should be named `yyyy-mm-dd-{slug-for-post}.md`

-If your post is html rather than markdown just change extension from md to html.
+   If your post is html rather than markdown just change extension from `.md` to `.html`.

 2. Add content.
 The structure should be: